sergos/tarantool/changelogs/unreleased/gh-6274-mvcc-crash-after-space-drop.md

 ## bugfix/core

-* Fix a crash in mvcc after drop of a space with several indexes (gh-6274)
+* Fixed a crash in MVCC after the drop of a space with several indexes (gh-6274).